nanorc - GNU nano’s configuration file

 set smarthome

 Make the Home key smarter.
-When Home is pressed anywhere but at the very beginning of non-whitespace characters on a line, the cursor will jump to that beginning (either forwards or backwards).
-If the cursor is already at that position, it will jump to the true beginning of the line.
+When Home is pressed anywhere but at the very beginning of non-whitespace characters on a line, the cursor jumps to that beginning (either forwards or backwards).
+If the cursor is already at that position, it jumps to the true beginning of the line.

 set softwrap